ermouth/calc/README.md

 ---

-© 2015 ermouth.
-CoverCouch is MIT-licensed.
+© 2015 ermouth. calc.js is MIT-licensed.